AlexLavoie42/Industrial-Evolution/GDD_0.md

     - Stops the player from just idling to make money
     - Use economy to force players into multi step production

+- Night time is 1/2 the game.
+Using a boring UI will kill the game.
+    - Turn the night UI into an interactable area
+    - Give just profits UI as a transition
+    - House where you interact with items to select living costs & orders
+    - Hire workers at night
+    - Check market stats (supply & demand, price over time)
+    - Order assemblies at night?
+Place from inventory?
+    - Research?

 ## Random Thoughts

 - Assembly by-products